Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Experiments

 \subsection{Setup}

-\textbf{Dataset Creation.} \\ \textbf{Motivation.} A primary challenge in current unlearning benchmarks, such as TOFU~\cite{mainitofu}, is the high semantic overlap between the forget set ($D_f$) and the retain set ($D_r$).
-High inter-sample correlation between $D_f$ and $D_r$ complicates privacy evaluation.
-If the model retains knowledge of the underlying data distribution through $D_r$, membership inference attacks may yield high false positives, masking the true efficacy of the unlearning algorithms~\cite{nguyen2025survey, carlini2022membership, mainitofu}.
+\textbf{Dataset Creation.} Existing unlearning benchmark datasets, such as TOFU \citep{mainitofu}, often suffer from extreme homogeneity and high semantic overlap between the forget ($D_f$) and retain ($D_r$) sets.
+This high inter-sample correlation complicates the evaluation of unlearning efficacy.
+If a model retains the underlying data distribution through $D_r$, membership inference attacks (MIAs) may yield high false positives, masking the true performance of unlearning algorithms \citep{nguyen2025survey, carlini2022membership}.